-The all-powerful Monkey King once roamed freely between Heaven and Earth, but after angering the Gods, he was imprisoned within an ice cage deep within the mountains.
-500 years later, ...
+The all-powerful Monkey King once roamed freely between Heaven and Earth, but after angering the gods, he was imprisoned within an ice cage deep within the mountains.
+Five hundred years ...

 See full summary »

-The all-powerful Monkey King once roamed freely between Heaven and Earth, but after angering the Gods, he was imprisoned within an ice cage deep within the mountains.
-500 years later, monsters attack a small village and a child flees to the mountains.
+The all-powerful Monkey King once roamed freely between Heaven and Earth, but after angering the gods, he was imprisoned within an ice cage deep within the mountains.
+Five hundred years later, monsters attack a small village and a child flees to the mountains.
 Unknowingly, the child releases the Monkey King from his curse.
 With the help and encouragement from this special child, Monkey King saves the village from the evil monsters.Written by

 SC Films International